 Despite this sincere young man’s assurances, I see no hordes of outraged youth ready to storm the barricades.
 In fact, I hardly see anyone at all, let alone passionate youth brimming with righteous anger.
 There’s a scattering of ageing socialists, the odd middle aged libertarian, a bevy of bored looking cops, the odd full on anarchist and perhaps a dozen or so concerned individuals who might be termed “ordinary Australians.”

-I’ve seen the rally in London.
-I’ve seen the crowd.
+I’ve seen the crowd at the rally in London.
 I’ve seen Roger Waters , John Pilger and a couple of other names making a stand.
 I look around and see no names, other than Caitlin Johnstone and she wouldn’t mind me saying that despite her outrageous talent, she is in the scheme of things, just a bigger nobody than the rest of us.

 But I stand and listen.
 To leave would be treacherous.
 The next speaker is talking about local groups getting together as collectives.
 There’s much talk about “the working class,” “imperialism,” and the “evils of capitalism.”
 Occasionally, the air is punctuated by cries of “shame” by well placed individuals who cried the same word at the last rally at almost identical points.
 It feels contrived.
 At one point I start to feel like I’ve stumbled into a rehearsal of a Monty Python sketch made all the more absurd by the sincerity of the speakers.
 I respect and admire these people for standing up and stating their points of view but I can’t help but feel that this is a shit show.
 We have a barn door to aim at and we’re doing a pretty good job of shooting ourselves in the foot.